Best budget cameras under $500 2025: Canon, Sony, Panasonic and more

 🔎 Sony A6000: A reliable camera that offers high image quality on a budget, but it's not the most up-to-date and the lack of 4K video may be a dealbreaker for some. ★★★★½

-The Sony A6000 is a very capable camera, and still one of the best compact mirrorless models, despite being more than 10 years old and having been succeeded by several models including the Sony A6700.
-It's also the perfect entry point for many hoping to get started without shelling out too much.
+The Sony A6000 is one of the best compact mirrorless models, despite being more than 10 years old.
+It may have been succeeded by several models including the Sony A6700, but it's a very capable camera.

 This APS-C mirrorless camera combines a fantastic design, comfortable grip and great handling with excellent image quality and a really useful autofocus.
 While it obviously lacks some features such as 4K video, this won't matter if you're mainly picking up a camera to practice your still image shooting skills and improve on your craft.

-Amazon reviews show that users love the image quality, ease of use, weight, and autofocus feature.
-The battery life leaves something to be desired but at such a low price, that's hardly surprising.
+Amazon reviews show that Sony A6000 users love the image quality, ease of use, weight, and autofocus feature.
+The battery life is less than optimal, lasting for around 300 shots, but at such a low price, that's hardly surprising.

 It's worth shopping around to ensure you find the best deal, as the price often changes from retailer to retailer.
 Amazon has a range of options including lenses and used cameras.